 The TrekkingBug.com team brings you easy to follow travel tips and advice to help you plan next trekking adventure, so you can make the most of our fantastic hiking trails and wonderful destinations!

 The best time to go will depend on the country and hiking trail you have chosen.
-In general, Spring and Autumn are popular seasons for trekking and walking across Europe, when the weather is mild and drier in general.
+In general, Spring and Autumn are popular seasons for trekking and walking in Europe, when the weather is mild and drier in general.
 Summer is ideal for hiking trails in coastal areas so you can make the most of the seaside views, or even go for a swim after your walking day.
 Summer will be also the best time to trek in high mountain areas such as the Alps.

 If you intend to walk during the summer months, please be aware that the summer months can be very hot in certain regions of Southern Europe, especially areas with no shades (trees), along the trail, and therefore it’s advisable that you bring along the essential items to avoid sunstroke.